 But what is the forecast for interest rates in the UK this year, and how will it affect homeownership?

-This guide explores the current and predicted interest rates in UK and how they affect the mortgage market.
+This guide explores the current and predicted interest rates in the UK and how they affect the mortgage market.

 What Are the Interest Rate Forecasts UK?